-Chronic Absenteeism (Report Card) is the number of chronically absent students, divided by the average daily enrollment of the responsible school, multiplied by 100.
+Chronic Absenteeism (Report Card) is the number of chronically absent students divided by the average daily enrollment of the responsible school, multiplied by 100.
 Students are considered chronically absent as defined in Section 26-18 of the School Code.
-Medically homebound and hospitalized students are excluded from this calculation.
+Medically homebound students are excluded from this calculation.

-Chronic Absenteeism (Summative Designation) is the number of chronically absent students, divided by the enrollment of the accountable school, multiplied by 100.
+Chronic Absenteeism (Summative Designation) is the number of chronically absent students divided by the enrollment of the accountable school, multiplied by 100.
 Students are considered chronically absent as defined in Section 26-18 of the School Code.
-Medically homebound and hospitalized students are excluded from this calculation.
+Medically homebound students are excluded from this calculation.

 Chronically Truant Students include the number of chronic truants, divided by the average daily enrollment, multiplied by 100.
-Students are considered chronic truants as defined in Section 26-2a of the School Code.
 Chronic truants include students subject to compulsory attendance who have been absent without valid cause from such attendance for 5 percent or more of the previous 180 regular attendance days.

-Climate and Culture: Expulsions is the number of students expelled (with or without receiving educational services), divided by Student Enrollment for that educational entity.
-This data comes from the U.S. Department of Education (ED) Office of Civil Rights Data Collection and represents information from two prior school years.
+Climate and Culture: Expulsions is the number of students expelled (with or without receiving educational services) divided by Student Enrollment for that educational entity.

-Climate and Culture: Incidents of Violence is the number of students involved in violent incidents with or without injury, divided by the Student Enrollment for that educational entity.
+Climate and Culture: Incidents of Violence is the number of students involved in violent incidents with or without injury divided by the Student Enrollment for that educational entity.
 This includes bullying and harassment.
-This data comes from the ED Office of Civil Rights Data Collection and represents information from two prior school years.

-Climate and Culture: In-School Suspension is the number of students receiving an in-school suspension, divided by the Student Enrollment for that educational entity.
-This data comes from the ED Office of Civil Rights Data Collection and represents information from two prior school years.
+Climate and Culture: In-School Suspension is the number of students receiving an in-school suspension divided by the Student Enrollment for that educational entity.

-Climate and Culture: Out-of-School Suspension is the number of students receiving an out-of-school suspension, divided by the Student Enrollment for that educational entity.
-This data comes from the ED Office of Civil Rights Data Collection and represents information from two prior school years.
+Climate and Culture: Out-of-School Suspension is the number of students receiving an out-of-school suspension divided by the Student Enrollment for that educational entity.